codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 ---
 layout: resource
 title: Digital Service RFPs
-subtitle: What an RFP needs to include.
+subtitle: What should be in an RFP.

 nav-breadcrumbs:
   - "Government technology procurement": "/playbooks/technology-procurement/"